top of page

 Early drafts with reference images emphasised the main character's face, and incorporated the motif of thread through visual references to fabric and traditional garb articles.

-The key art concept emerged iteratively through a simple sketch in red ink of half a sheep's body, linked to yarn.
+The key art concept emerged iteratively through a simple red ink sketch of one half of a sheep's body linked to yarn.

 The sketch then influenced the direction of the final poster from its very inception.